AltspaceVR/AltspaceSDK-wiki/SDK-Reference.md

-Explanation of the properties and methods of each component, including a link to the source code.
+Properties and methods of each component, including a link to the source code.

 * Core:
     * [[AltOBJMTLLoader]]